 The basic installation uses Chrome as the browser in 'headless' mode, meaning you will not see the browser open the pages you are analyzing.
 Data is stored in a SQLite database and you do not need to install a database server; databases are created in the directory './webXray/resources/db/sqlite/'.

-Once your dependencies are installed you can download webXray from GitHub or you can clone the GitHub repository using the following command:
+Once Python and Chrome are installed you can download webXray from GitHub or you can clone the GitHub repository using the following command:

 git clone https://github.com/timlib/webXray.git